Some dates are forever etched in our memories.

-To investigate further, would be like finding a needle in a haystack and, would financially ruin us to try and look for it.
+To investigate further, would be like finding a needle in a haystack, and would financially ruin us to try and look for it.

 My spine is now affected with severe spinal lateral and central canal stenosis, compressing clumps of nerves.
-An MRI also shows a sacral fracture.
+An MRI also shows a left side sacral fracture.
 My left side from my lumbar to my toes has crippled me in a way we never expected.